x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 ### Using Mobile Device Access and Mobile Device Mailbox Policies

-Microsoft recommends that customers use either the Enterprise Mobility + Security suite or the built-in MDM for Microsoft 365 or Office 365 to manage company data on mobile devices, due to the advanced capabilities provided by those services.
+Microsoft recommends that customers use either the Enterprise Mobility + Security suite or the built-in MDM to manage company data on mobile devices, due to the advanced capabilities provided by those services.
 Outlook for iOS and Android does support mobile device access and mobile device mailbox policies (formerly known as Exchange Active Sync policies), which are available through the Exchange admin center.

 Outlook for iOS and Android supports the following Exchange mobile device mailbox policy settings: